 Pollution vs. Skin

-If you want healthy, glowing skin, the best place to start is with a healthy lifestyle and an excellent skin care routine.
+Do you ever think about the need to protect your skin from pollution?
+You probably already know that if you want healthy, glowing skin, the best place to start is with a healthy lifestyle and an excellent skin care routine.
 Nutritious food and adequate sleep are the building blocks for healthy skin.
 However, there is one often-overlooked factor in skin care that might be affecting the health of your skin—pollution.

 Smog, dust, dirt, and other particulates in the air pose risks to the skin – your largest organ.
 Other pollutants, such as cigarette smoke, car exhaust, and other particulates can interfere with the skin’s ability to regulate moisture, leaving the skin dry, splotchy, wrinkled, and clogged.

-- Antioxidants: Antioxidants are substances or nutrients that can prevent or slow oxidative damage to the body.
+Antioxidants are substances or nutrients that can prevent or slow oxidative damage to the body.
 They have been shown to block free radical activity in the body.
 Eating a diet rich in antioxidants is an excellent line of defense against the damaging effects of pollution.
 Antioxidants are found in many fruits and vegetables, but most often those that are brightly colored.